edreisMD/Reward/README.md

 # Reward

 ###
-Starting a library to make it easy for AI to get feedback.
-Starting with text and images.
+Starting a library to make it easy for AI to get feedback from humans and from the environment.
+Starting with AI generated texts and images.

 ### Motivation